Blowing-up Hermitian Yang--Mills connections: Introduction

 \subsection{Acknowledgments:}

 The authors benefited from visits to LMBA and Gotheborg University; they would like to thank these welcoming institutions for providing stimulating work environments.
 The idea of this project emerged from discussions with Lars Martin Sektnan, whom we thank for sharing his ideas and insight.
+AC is partially supported by the grants {BRIDGES ANR--FAPESP ANR-21-CE40-0017} and { Projeto CAPES - PrInt UFRJ 88887.311615/2018-00}.
 CT is partially supported by the grants MARGE ANR-21-CE40-0011 and BRIDGES ANR--FAPESP ANR-21-CE40-0017.